 ALS, also known as Lou Gehrig's disease, is a progressive neurodegenerative disease that leads to paralysis, due to the death of motor neurons in the spinal cord and brain.
 Patients become trapped in their bodies, unable to speak, eat, or breath on their own.
 There is no known cause, cure, or effective treatment for the disease.

-After 6 years riding from Boston to New York and riding 100 miles in Napa Valley, California for ALS TDI, I can easily say the experiences I have gained from riding for the Tri-State Trek are some of the best I have ever had.
-I'm riding again this year with Team America for one of the most incredible and inspirational people I have ever met, my friend, Steve Saling.
+After 8 years riding from Boston to New York and riding 100 miles in Napa Valley, California for ALS TDI, I can easily say the experiences I have gained from riding the Tri-State Trek are some of the best I have ever had.
+I'm riding again this year with Team America for one of the most incredible and inspirational people I have ever met, my friend, Steve Saling, and all other living with this disease.

 In 2006, Steve was diagnosed with ALS which ended his 13 year career as a landscape architect.
 Since then, his condition has become much worse and he now has to use a motorized wheelchair to get around, a feeding tube to eat, and a computer to speak.
 Despite all of this, Steve designed and opened America's only ALS residence, a $30 million state-of-the-art assisted living facility in the Boston area for people with ALS.